 Our previous top pick, Dashlane, has a great desktop application and can change hundreds of your passwords at once.
 But Dashlane's free tier is very limited, its new $36 plan is still quite limited and its unlimited premium plan is pricey at $60/year.

 1Password ($36/year), a longtime favorite of Mac users, has no free tier, but it's a strong contender if you live an Apple lifestyle.
-Windows and Android users who travel a lot should consider 1Password for its unique Travel Mode, which can temporarily delete stored passwords to protect them from snoopy border guards.
+Windows and Android users who travel a lot should consider 1Password for its unique Travel Mode, which can temporarily delete stored passwords and other valuable pieces of information to protect them from snoopy border guards.

 The best password managers you can buy today

-LastPass is our choice for best password manager because of its ease of use, its support for all major platforms and its wide range of features — even though its once-excellent free tier has been greatly diminished.
+LastPass is still our choice for best password manager because of its ease of use, its support for all major platforms and its wide range of features.
+That's even though its once-excellent free tier has been greatly diminished.

-The free version of LastPass no longer syncs across an unlimited number of the user's devices, but instead only among computers or only among mobile devices.
+The free version of LastPass no longer syncs across all your devices, but instead only among your computers or among your mobile devices — not both.
 Otherwise, it still has nearly as many features as the paid version, such as a password generator, unlimited passwords and secure storage.

-The paid version adds truly unlimited syncing among devices, support for physical two-factor-authentication keys, 1GB of online file storage and dark-web monitoring of your accounts and access to premium tech support.
+The paid version adds unlimited syncing among all devices, support for physical two-factor-authentication keys, 1GB of online file storage, dark-web monitoring of your accounts and access to premium tech support.

 You don't need to install an application on your computer to use LastPass.
 Instead, the software can live entirely in browser extensions and in the full-featured web interface.

-There are desktop applications for Windows and Mac, with some limits.
+There are legacy desktop applications for Windows and Mac still available, with some limits.
 Meanwhile, the local-network-only LastPass Pocket option for Windows and Linux has been discontinued, as has password filling for Windows applications.

 Read our full LastPass review.

 The trade-off for that enhanced security is a bit of inconvenience.
 Keeper chooses not to have a bulk password changer and it won't let you create a PIN to quickly access the mobile app.
-If you have an older phone that can't read your fingerprint or your face, you'll have to enter the full master password every time.
+If you're still using an older phone that can't read your fingerprint or your face, you'll have to enter the full master password every time.

-For an extra $30 per year, Keeper monitors the internet for unauthorized use of your personal data.
-It also offers a secure messaging service; you can get both plus the premium password manager and 10GB of secure cloud storage for $85 per year.
+For an extra $25 per year, Keeper will also monitor the internet for unauthorized use of your personal data and give 10GB of secure cloud storage.
+It also offers a free secure messaging service.

 Read our full Keeper review.

 Meanwhile, Bitwarden's $10-per-year paid version has most of the features you'd find with LastPass, Keeper or 1Password, though it can be a bit counter-intuitive to use.
-Privacy geeks will appreciate that Bitwarden lets you set up your own servers to sync passwords.
+Privacy geeks will appreciate that Bitwarden gives you the option of setting up your own server to sync your passwords.

-Other key features are an innovative secure information-sharing service called Send, a "portable" Windows version you can install on a flash drive and extensions for eight different browsers.
-The only major downsides are a somewhat limited desktop app and the fact that the mobile apps can't auto-fill credit-card numbers and other non-login information.
+Other key features are an innovative secure information-sharing service called Send, a "portable" Windows version that you can install on a flash drive and extensions for eight different browsers.
+The only major downsides to Bitwarden are a somewhat limited desktop app and the fact that the mobile apps can't auto-fill credit-card numbers or other non-login information.

 Read our full Bitwarden review.